 As part of NC's appropriations under the act, the US Department of Education directly allocated over $1.2 million to NC's SAHE to make awards, through a competitive statewide "subgranting" process, to eligible IHE-LEA partnerships for quality professional development.

 In response, The University of North Carolina, through its Division of University-School Programs, and in partnership with the NC Department of Public Instruction, is issuing this request for proposals, entitled NC QUEST (North Carolina Quality Educators through Staff Development and Training).

-NC QUEST RFP Cycle XIII Documents for Download
+NC QUEST RFP Cycle XIV Documents for Download

 Directions for electronically submitting or editing a Proposal